Ray McGovern: Personal life

 Ray McGovern was born and grew up in the Bronx, New York City.
-With a scholarship he earned a M.A. with honours in Russian Language, Literature and History at Fordham University, and in the early 1960s served as a U.S. Army infantry/intelligence officer and in the analysis division on Soviet foreign policy, especially with respect to China and Indochina.
+McGovern earned a BA from Fordham University, and received a scholarship to earn a MA with honours in Russian Language, Literature and History. and in the early 1960s served as a U.S. Army infantry/intelligence officer and in the analysis division on Soviet foreign policy, especially with respect to China and Indochina.

 McGovern is married to Rita Kennedy; the couple have five children and eight grandchildren.

 Career

 McGovern was a CIA analyst for 27 years (April 1963 to August 1990), serving seven U.S. presidents.
 His CIA career began under President John F. Kennedy, and lasted through the presidency of George H. W. Bush.
 McGovern advised Henry Kissinger during the Richard Nixon administration, and during the Ronald Reagan administration he chaired National Intelligence Estimates and prepared the President's Daily Brief.

 At his retirement in 1990, McGovern received the CIA's Intelligence Commendation Medal.
 He returned the medal "in protest in 2006 over CIA use of torture."